Ckef/groufix-old/README.md

 * `<groufix.h>` includes all _core_ functionality such as initialization, timing, window management, errors and all low level mechanisms.
 This header essentially exposes the bare minimum to work with Groufix.

+* `<groufix/containers/*.h>` holds a set of headers defining useful container objects.
+All available containers are `deque`, `list`, `thread_pool` and `vector`.
+Replace the asterisk with one of these names.

-* `<groufix/math.h>` includes all mathematical functions associated with groufix.
+* `<groufix/math.h>` includes all mathematical functions associated with Groufix.
 This includes a handful of constants and linear algebra, namely vectors, matrices and quaternions.

+* `<groufix/resources.h>` includes everything related to loading, parsing and storing external resources.
+In addition it includes native parsers such as plaintext, binary, shaders and any format defined by Groufix.

 * `<groufix/scene.h>` includes everything related to constructing a scene to render.
 This includes high level constructs such as meshes, materials, objects and manners to manage level of detail.

-* `<groufix/containers/*.h>` holds a set of headers defining useful container objects.
-All available containers are `deque`, `list`, `thread_pool` and `vector`.
-Replace the asterisk with one of these names.

 #### Threading